kubernetes/community/governance.md

 # Community groups

-The project has 3 main types of groups:
+The project has 4 main types of groups:
 1. Special Interest Groups, SIGs
+2. Subprojects
-2. Working Groups, WGs
+3. Working Groups, WGs
-3. Committees
+4. Committees

 Note that the project is also in the process of forming a Steering Committee, details of which will be documented soon.